MarcusCemes/image-processing-pipeline-website/docs/webpack/installation.md

 webpack configuration will vary.
 Refer to the documentation of your chosen tool.

 Once you have a way to modify your webpack configuration, you may configure configure new rules to process certain images.
-Webpack is as flexible as you like, you could for example different IPP pipelines for different folders of images.
+Webpack is as flexible as you like, you could for example use different pipelines depending on which folder the image resides in.
+For this example, we will just attempt to load all images with IPP.

 ```js title="webpack.config.js" {4-12}
 module.exports = {